-It reminds me of something I read that Christa Rose Bartlett wrote, in a Today’s Christian Woman article titled, Marriage Junk Mail:
+This reminds us of something that Christa Rose Bartlett wrote in an article titled, Marriage Junk Mail:

 “Why do we grasp at anything but God when our marriages demand work?
 The mental junk we squirrel away becomes a twisted comfort: a good-looking colleague’s compliment, a competitive couple’s misfortune, an intrusive in-law’s embarrassment,” and more.

 “Sometimes we grab onto unhealthy comfort and feed thoughts we just shouldn’t.
 We forget about the grace God gives us and hold back on giving the grace we should give to our marriage ‘partner.'”

 Selena Frederick brings up a similar point, as it relates to social media and how it can feed us junk.
 It’s posted in a Fiercemarriage.com article titled, Is Social Media Causing Sin in Your Marriage?
 Selena makes the point: